+Save

+s Save as

-Save Do you want to save DownloadQuestion from wqasystest.parliament.uk?
-Save as Save and open
+1 Do you want to save DownloadQuestion from wqasystest.parliament.uk?
+Save - Save and open

 Click 'Save' if you want to save the file into your default location/folder (determined by your computer settings).

 Or click 'Save as' if you want to navigate to a specific location or folder i.e. a Shared Drive folder, to save this file in.
 You will also have the opportunity to change the name of the file at this stage.